UntoldArsenal/ua1/Plan.md

 It may be that Python, Ruby, ... have similar modules.
 I don't know.

+The file calc2.pl sort of implements a command line RPN calculator which grafts Number::WithError onto its usage.
+As it stands, if someone executes it it prints out 3 lines and quits.

 ## Matrix Inversion

 Many people are surprised to learn that: